cloudposse/terraform-aws-cloudfront-s3-cdn/README.md

 https://docs.aws.amazon.com/acm/latest/userguide/acm-regions.html
 > To use an ACM Certificate with Amazon CloudFront, you must request or import the certificate in the US East (N. Virginia) region.
 ACM Certificates in this region that are associated with a CloudFront distribution are distributed to all the geographic locations configured for that distribution.

-This is a fundamental requirement of CloudFront, and you''ll need to request the certificate in `us-east-1` region.
+This is a fundamental requirement of CloudFront, and you will need to request the certificate in `us-east-1` region.